<i>Tiarella</i> and <i>Heucherella</i>: to plant and to grow

 Tiarella cordifolia Pink Brushes

-Will brighten slightly shaded areas of the garden!
-This plant spreads by stolons and can quickly cover a large area.
+Will brighten slightly shady areas of the garden!
+This plant spreads by stolons and can quickly cover large areas.

 • Flowering time June to August